Developing a Memorandum of Understanding

 In cases of student/faculty exchange, an MOU outlines the responsibilities of each institution, including, but not limited to tuition agreement, reciprocity, visa assistance, and housing.
 Developing a new MOU for student exchange requires considerable thought about the many aspects of administering a program.
 A significant amount of faculty and staff time is required to develop and maintain a successful program, thus the college or department must ensure there is sufficient support at all levels.

 As you begin planning for a new student/faculty exchange, the first step is to review the questions on the viability test and the timeline for creating a new Exchange as it delineates how long the process will take.

-If there are questions concerning the viability of the proposed program, please contact Dr. Virginia Hosono, Director of Study Abroad and International Travel.
+If there are questions concerning the viability of the proposed program, please contact Dr. Paul Hofmann, Assistant Vice President for the International Center.